Freedom of information

 - Limit the scope of your request to just the information you really want;

 - Provide a clear and feasible time frame.

 - Incident reports and investigation records for accident involving Joe Bloggs at Gary Smorgon Oval in Albert Park on 1 January 2019.

 - Documents provided to the Parks Victoria Board in 2018 to justify the decision to build an ABC structure at Anglesea Bushland Reserve.

 - Permits provided to XYZ club to hold events in Baw Baw National Park during the period 1 July 2018 and 30 June 2019.

-- Inspection records for Altona pier for the period 1 January 2017 to 30 December 2018.
+- Inspection records for the surface of Altona Pier for the period 1 January 2017 to 30 December 2018.

 To avoid your application having to be re-scoped or declined, please do not make requests for:

 - the creation of a document or list;